Giannis Antetokounmpo NBA Playoffs Player Props: Bucks vs. Heat

 - This season, he's put up 17.2% of the Bucks' attempted field goals, as he's averaging 20.3 per contest.

-- This season, he's accounted for 3.9% of his team's three-pointers made, averaging 0.7 per game.
+- He's connected on 0.7 threes per game, or 3.9% of his team's makes from beyond the arc this season.

-- Antetokounmpo's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.
+- The Heat are the second-best defensive squad in the league, allowing 109.8 points per contest.

-- Defensively, the Heat are second in the NBA, conceding 109.8 points per contest.
+- On the glass, the Heat have allowed 41.9 rebounds per contest, which puts them sixth in the league.

-- Conceding 41.9 rebounds per game, the Heat are the sixth-ranked squad in the NBA.
+- In terms of assists, the Heat are 14th in the league, allowing 25.6 per game.

 Giannis Antetokounmpo vs. the Heat